-Carl Sharif, Public Affairs Strategist

 relationships that support the journey towards self-reliance and self-advocacy, leading

-college foster the creation of a safe and comfortable learning environment where
+foster the creation of a safe and comfortable learning environment where academic

-the AAMRC staff.
-Peer Mentors are upper division and/or graduate students who have
+AAMRC staff.
+Peer Mentors are upper division and/or graduate students who have displayed

-displayed characteristics that reflect academic expertise, trustworthiness, caring,
+characteristics that reflect academic expertise, trustworthiness, caring, and reliability.

-and reliability.
-They are skilled in the areas of effective time management, facilitative
+They are skilled in the areas of effective time management, facilitative communication,

-communication, and good study habits.
-Mentors can also act as tutors in any subject
+and good study habits.
+Mentors can also act as tutors in any subject area in which

-area in which they have earned a grade of B or better.
-Sessions can be social outings,
+they have earned a grade of B or better.
+Sessions can be social outings, phone calls,

 to improve their educational outcomes.
 Peer Mentors are available to respond to students'